Mathgeni/Learning-Python/README.md

-# learning1
+# Learning Python 3

-This code represents my progress in learning Python3
+> - This repository represents my progress in learning python